FREQUENTLY ASKED QUESTIONS

 Does my child have to be potty-trained to attend Playgroup?

-What makes Playgroup’s co-op experience unique?
+What makes Playgroup’s experience unique?
 What are the work requirements?

-While fulfilling their Playgroup commitments, families find that being part of a co-op is fun, brings people closer, and helps them demonstrate to their children that working together is a rewarding experience.
+While fulfilling their Playgroup commitments, families find the experience to be fun while it brings people closer, and helps them demonstrate to their children that working together is a rewarding experience.

 What are some sample parent jobs?

 Parent jobs vary widely.
-Jobs include fundraising committee member, school photographer, membership, repair team, and school librarian.
+Jobs include fundraising committee members, board positions, admissions,, repairs and maintenance, and school librarian.
 Every effort is made to accommodate specific job requests and make matches that suit families based on the skills and time required.

-Is it possible for families to meet co-op requirements if both parents are employed outside the home?
+Is it possible for families to meet the requirements if both parents are employed outside the home?

 Yes.
 Many Playgroup families include two employed parents and find the experience both manageable and worthwhile.